Lukoil: Origins

-"Langepas, Uray, and Kogalym" oil (Lukoil) was established by the USSR Council of Ministers Decree No. 18 on November 25, 1991, as a state-owned enterprise.
+"Langepas, Uray, and Kogalym" oil (Lukoil) was established by the Soviet Union Council of Ministers Decree No. 18 on 25 November 1991, as a state-owned enterprise.
 In the new company, three oil production companies, Langepasneftegaz, Uraineftegaz, and Kogalymneftegaz, processing company Permnefteorgsintez, and the Volgograd and Novosibirsk refineries, were merged (the latter soon came under the control of the authorities of Bashkortostan).

 The central figure in the company's founding was the Soviet deputy minister of oil production Vagit Alekperov.
-He came to believe the only way Russians could compete against western companies was to copy their business model.
+He came to believe the only way Russians could compete against Western companies was to copy their business model.
 That meant vertically integrating the three branches of the industry—exploration, refining, and distribution—that were strictly separate under the old Soviet system.

-On April 5, 1993, Lukoil transformed itself from a state-owned enterprise to a private open joint-stock company based on Presidential Decree No. 1403 of November 17, 1992.
+On 5 April 1993, Lukoil transformed itself from a state-owned enterprise to a private open joint-stock company based on Presidential Decree No. 1403 of 17 November 1992.

 1990s

 In 1994, Lukoil became the first company to begin offering shares of stock on the new Russian Trading System.
+The Filanovsky oil field was discovered and operated by Lukoil.

-In 1995, Lukoil controlled the stakes of nine oil-producing, marketing and service enterprises in Western Siberia, the Urals, and Volgograd Oblast in order to abide by Government Decree No. 861 of September 1, 1995.
+In 1995, Lukoil controlled the stakes of nine oil-producing, marketing and service enterprises in Western Siberia, the Urals, and Volgograd Oblast to abide by Government Decree No. 861 of 1 September 1995.
 In the same year, a 5% stake of Lukoil was sold by the state with a minimum excess of the starting price in an auction.
 In November 1995, Lukoil filed with the U.S. Securities and Exchange Commission to issue American depositary receipts on Western stock markets.
-This allowed United States investors for the first time, to be able to buy shares in a Russian company.
+This allowed United States investors, for the first time, to purchase shares in a Russian company.

 In 1997, Lukoil signed a contract with the Iraqi Ministry of Oil for the development and production of the second stage of the West Qurna-2 oil field.
 After Saddam Hussein's regime was overthrown, the project was suspended and later terminated.

-In 1999, Lukoil acquired numerous enterprises such as the Odessa Oil Refinery in Ukraine, the Burgas Oil Refinery in Bulgaria, and KomiTEK.
+In 1999, Lukoil acquired numerous enterprises such as the Odesa Oil Refinery in Ukraine, the Burgas Oil Refinery in Bulgaria, and KomiTEK.